sangchatb/dx-saga/readme.md

 - rxjs - This idea started with observables, but it requires learning new control flow semantics.
 - redux-saga - Preserves well known control flow semantics for async tasks
 - selector-channel - https://github.com/redux-saga/redux-saga/issues/1694 - opted to re-implement for a few reasons:
-  - compares the selected states outside of sagas
+  - compares the selected states in plain ol' JavaScript.
+Performance should be on par with reselect comparisons
   - allows for separate IO and context
   - preserves the ability to `take` from the global sagas